 In this case, the RPC won't be used for historical sync but will join the source selection logic when entering live indexing.

-Chain Info on Context
+Chain State on Context

 ERC20.Approval.handler(async ({ context }) => {